 The Project Gallery showcases items made by folks that utilize some fiber - yarn, roving, batt - from Withers Wool.
 (The item does not have to solely contain fiber from Withers Wool.)
-If you are interested in having your item the Project Gallery, simply send a picture and a short description via email or text.
+If you are interested in having your item in the Project Gallery, simply send a picture and a short description via email or text.

 Rooster Tea Cozy